 The Beef with Green Chili was very spicy.
 It was deceptively very spicy.
 The beef is very tender.
 While I enjoy this one, at the back of my mind is if they had over tenderized the beef.
 It was from the puffed up way it looked.

 The dish was quite fragrant.
 We could smell the fragrance when it’s brought to the table.
 Thumbs up but I thought they could have presented this a bit better.
-The proper way looks like this picture here and here.
+The proper way looks like these picture below.

 The White Chili Pepper with Gizzard was my favourite dish.
 I had this earlier in Luckynoodle and it was what makes me like their food so much.

 But I thought that it actually tasted better and looked more enticing when it was served in a lunch special.
 This one we had a bit flat.
 The white chili plus the sliced gizzard was crispy.

 It was not too spicy though … even though it has lots of chili flavour to it.
 It was a large serving.
 We did not quite finish off this plate and we brought it home (delish!).